 Focus on maximum return

 Especially on Election Day, there’s a ton of work to do in a finite amount of time.
 During GOTV, make sure you are focusing on items with a maximum return.
 In most cases, it is not worth it for a canvasser or a phone banker to take 10 minutes out of their day to win over one single vote.
 Instead, note the amount of time a canvasser or caller should spend on each contact and remind them to keep it moving.

 The one thing that is always important to remember in your campaign is that it’s not about you—it’s about the voter.
 GOTV scripts should not read “I need you to do this” or “I need you to do that.”
 They need to incorporate inclusive language like “we need to do this” in order to provide a shared sense of community and make sure there is a collective reason to ensure they turn out to the polls.
 It should also be written with helpful information the voter might need to get to the polls including polling location, times the polls are open, or maybe even a ride to the polls.

 A good GOTV script should be natural and conversational, so focus less on writing it with perfect punctuation and grammar and more on how it sounds when you say it.
 So, take your time, read it out loud, and practice.

-Have questions about writing the perfect GOTV script?
-Ask them below or download our eBook on voter turnout.
+GOTV Script Writing Questions: Ask them below or download our eBook on voter turnout.